John Roth (businessman): Career at Nortel

 Roth joined Northern Telecom in 1969 as a design engineer, rising to become CEO after a long career.
 Nortel, once one of the most highly regarded Canadian companies in history, fell into severe financial difficulties under his tenure and filed for bankruptcy shortly after Mr. Roth was forced out.
 Although he had in the past received much praise from a credulous business press, it became clear that his mismanagement led to the destruction of a once great company.
-The Toronto Star, reporting on January 14, 2013 on the trial of Mr. Roth's successor as CEO [Nortel verdict: Damage to company was done long before Frank Dunn] reported "... the real force behind Nortel’s demise — [was]the reckless conduct of ... former Nortel CEO John Roth...Roth emerged from the wreckage with more than $100 million in stock-option proceeds."
+The Toronto Star, reporting on January 14, 2013 on the trial of Mr. Roth's successor as CEO reported "... the real force behind Nortel’s demise — [was]the reckless conduct of ... former Nortel CEO John Roth...Roth emerged from the wreckage with more than $100 million in stock-option proceeds."